thearrow/jakeklingler.com/content/work/epic.md

 end: August 2015

 ---
-Maintained and added features to one of the most widely-used Electronic Health Record systems in the country.
-Prototyped a tool for reviewing a patient's medical data.
+Maintained and added features to one of the largets Electronic Health Record systems in the world.